 (Additionally, although itís not part of Marvel Universe continuity, a 2011 issue of Marvel UK's Marvel Heroes younger readers series featured "Hulk vs. Death's Head," written by Ferg Handley and Simon Furman)

 Death's Head (the original, yes?) exhibits the following tropes:

-- Berserk Button: Death's Head insists on being called a "freelance peacekeeping agent"; people calling him a Bounty Hunter never do so twice.
+- Berserk Button: Death's Head hates it when people call him a Bounty Hunter.
+He insists on being called a "Freelance Peacekeeping Agent" yes?; people who call him a Bounty Hunter never do so twice.